canonical/mlflow-operator/docs/tutorial/mlflow.rst

 In this tutorial, we're going to explore Charmed MLflow in a practical way.
 Using the `Juju <https://juju.is/>`_ CLI tool, we'll deploy MLflow to a local `MicroK8s <https://microk8s.io/>`_ cloud.

-Prerequisites
+Requirements
 -------------

-We are assuming that you are running this tutorial on a local machine with the following specs:
+This tutorial assumes you are running it on a local machine with the following specs:

 * Runs Ubuntu 22.04 or later
 * Has at least 50GB free disk space